Monash-FIT3170/2025W2-Commitment/OAUTH_SETUP.md

 2. Open the `.env` file (create it if it doesn't exist)

-3. Add the following OAuth credentials:
+3. Add your OAuth credentials:
    ```bash
    # Existing variables (keep these)
    MONGO_URL=mongodb+srv://...